You’ve just taught a great math lesson and feel your students “got it”… but did they?

 Use a variety of digital exit tickets to assess students’ understanding of concepts.

-Wrapping Up: Math Exit Tickets
+Final Thoughts: Math Exit Tickets

 Math exit tickets are quick informal assessments that provide valuable feedback to teachers so that they can modify instruction to better serve students.